mapbox/ecs-watchbot/docs/scaling-in-watchbot.md

 ### Scale Down / Scale In

-The Scale Down policy is active whenever the SQS ApproximateNumberOfMessagesNotVisible metric is greater than zero.
-When ApproximateNumberOfMessagesNotVisible is zero - the stack will scale down all tasks above the minSize value.
+The Scale Down policy is active whenever the SQS ApproximateNumberOfMessagesNotVisible metric is equal to zero.
+When ApproximateNumberOfMessagesNotVisible is zero - the stack will scale the service's desired count to the minSize value.

 ### Scale Up from Min Size 0